SalesforceSFDC/Accenture/README.md

  * Is the integration based on the occurence of a specific event, such as a button click in the Salesforce user interface or DML-based events?

 ### Solution
+A custon Visualforce page or button that initiates an Apex HTTP callout in a syncronous manner.
+   * Salesforce provides the ability to invoke HTTP services using